memaddyb/Resturant-review-analysis/README.md

 To build a model to predict if review is positive or negative, following steps are performed.

-Importing Dataset
+Importing Dataset,
-Preprocessing Dataset
+Preprocessing Dataset,
-Vectorization
+Vectorization,
-Training and Classification
+Training and Classification,
 Analysis Conclusion

 #Tools & Technologies Used: